Emilia Kilpua

-Emilia Kilpua (b.
-November 18, 1977 in Oulu) is a Finnish space scientist.
+Emilia Kilpua (born November 18, 1977, in Oulu) is a Finnish space scientist.
 She is currently Professor of Space Physics at the University of Helsinki.

 Background and career

-Kilpua was born and raised in Oulu, northern Finland, where aurora are commonplace in winter.
-She studied theoretical physics and mathematics at the University of Helsinki, followed by a masters and PhD on "Interplanetary shocks, magnetic clouds and magnetospheric storms", completed in 2005.
-She undertook a postdoctoral research associate post in the Space Sciences Laboratory at UC Berkeley.
+Kilpua was born and raised in Oulu, northern Finland, where auroras are commonplace in winter.
+She studied theoretical physics and mathematics at the University of Helsinki, followed by a Master's degree and PhD, with a thesis titled Interplanetary shocks, magnetic clouds and magnetospheric storms, which she completed in 2005.
+She undertook a postdoctoral research associate post in the Space Sciences Laboratory at UC Berkeley for three years.
 She moved back to Finland in 2008.

 Scientific interests

 Kilpua's primary research focus is space weather, particularly with an eye to improving forecasting.
 She has made advances in our understanding of the formation and propagation of coronal mass ejections to Earth, as well as the response of the magnetospheric system, particularly the Earth's radiation belts.
+Since 2021, she has been a coordinator of the H2020 Marie Skłodowska-Curie Innovative Training Network SWATNet to train early career scientists in the field of heliosphysics and space weather.